-Neuropathic pain usually involves constant pain due to damage or dysfunction of the nervous system.
-The damaged nerve fibers will signal pain receptors which will lead to a “phantom pain”.
-Because the root cause involves nerves, it can be complex to diagnosis and treat.
+It is generally thought that neuropathic pain is usually constant and due to damage or dysfunction of the nervous system.
+DrB looks at this with a different lens.
+Most of this neuropathic pain is generated by free nerve endings telling you about injury to and inflammation in your fascia.
+Because the root cause involves injury to fascia, it can be complex to diagnosis and treat.
 The random bouts of pain coupled with the lack of understanding from medical doctors can be a frustrating experience.
+Fortunately, Dr. Blatman and his team offer a different philosophy of healing that has been successful for many patients with neuropathic pain and even trigeminal neuralgia.
 Desperate sufferers often ask what can I do for neuropathic pain.
 Unfortunately, standard neuropathic pain treatment usually only involves painkillers and antidepressants that do little to address the root cause.
+Upon stepping outside of this standard treatment there is much that can be done to help reduce suffering and get back to life without drugs.

 Natural Treatment for Nerve Pain Can Help

 Natural ways to heal neuropathy usually require a multi-pronged approach that combines the best in integrative medicine.
-Patients will need to undergo a thorough evaluation and review of case history in order to help determine the cause of pain.
-Therapeutic methods that can offer relief include acupuncture, massage therapy, exercise, and stress-reduction techniques.
+Patients will need to undergo a much different kind of history and physical examination in order to help determine the cause of pain.
+Therapeutic methods that can offer relief include lifestyle and dietary changes, myofascial release, massage therapy, exercise, trigger point injections, regenerative medicine, and stress-reduction techniques.
 Another method known as photonic stimulation may be able to restore damaged nerves.
-Patients are also encouraged to undergo nutritional counseling which usually also involves supplementation.
+Nutritional supplements may also be important.
 If you’ve been relying on painkillers to make it through the day, contact our office to setup an appointment so we can help you.

 The Benefits of Massage Therapy for Neuropathic Pain